mikepenz/ItemAnimators/README.md

 #ItemAnimators  [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.mikepenz/itemanimators/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/com.mikepenz/itemanimators) [![Join the chat at https://gitter.im/mikepenz/itemanimators](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mikepenz/itemanimators?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The **ItemAnimators** library comes with a huge collections of pre-created Animators for your RecyclerView.
+The **ItemAnimators** library comes with a huge collections of pre-created animators for your `RecyclerView`.
+It was created so developers can easily animate their `RecyclerView`.
-It was created so developers can easly animate their RecyclerView.
-It also takes care about correctly handling all view states so you don't have to.
+These `Animators` correctly work with all view states and `RecyclerView` states (as the `DefaultItemAnimator` does)

 > **DISCLAIMER**: this library does not animate items on scroll, just when added, removed, moved, or changed